illegalcall/evm-bridge/README.md

-Below is a **README.md** with added emojis for a more vibrant, visually engaging experience.
-Feel free to adjust any section or emoji usage to match your style!

----

 # EVM Bridge – 🍩 Sepolia ETH <-> BSC Testnet 🍩
 A cross-chain bridge that facilitates transferring **Donut** tokens between the [Sepolia Ethereum test network](https://chainlist.org/chain/11155111) and the [BSC testnet](https://chainlist.org/chain/97).
 This project includes both a **backend** (smart contracts, relayer, scripts) and a **frontend** (dApp interface) to demonstrate bridging functionality.
 When bridging **Donut** tokens, you will receive **WDonut** (wrapped Donut) tokens on the destination chain.